michelson-code/PySpark-AnaliseDeDados/README.md

    python src/jobs_analysis.py
    ```

-This will start a Spark session, load the dataset, and print the main statistics and aggregations directly to the console.[file:23]
+This will start a Spark session, load the dataset, and print the main statistics and aggregations directly to the console.

 ## License